-Food drives: they happen at your office, your child’s classroom, your local church, community centers – everywhere.
-With 37 million Americans experiencing hunger, donating your extra or purchased dry and canned goods might seem like the best way to help families in need.
+With 44 million people in the U.S. facing hunger, donating your extra or purchased dry and canned goods might seem like the best way to help your neighbors in need.
 But, the best way to support your local food bank is actually through donating money.

 Here are four reasons why donating money over food helps more families in need: